 10 acute pyelonephritis facts

-In this article we will describe 10 acute pyelonephritis facts
+In this article we will describe 10 acute pyelonephritis facts, focussing on its symptoms, causes, and treatment.

 An ultrasound, US) are usually done – primarily to exclude other diagnoses, and to exclude obstruction causing pyelonephritis.
 It may show changes as shown below.
 But it is often normal.
 Milder cases treated at home with oral antibiotics do not need an US.